orafaelmiguel/WindowsX/README.md

 # Windows 10 Gaming and Performance Optimizer

+> ⚠ **Warning:**
+> These scripts modify system services, power settings, and hardware configurations.
+> **If you are a beginner, do not run these scripts unless you fully understand the changes being made.**
+> Misuse may lead to system instability or unexpected behavior.

+---

 This project aims to automate the configuration and optimization of Windows 10 for maximum FPS and gaming performance using shell scripts.

 The project is still under development and currently has the following features: